 The Journal of Academic Writing is an international, peer-reviewed journal that focuses on the teaching, tutoring, researching, administration and development of academic writing in higher education in Europe.
 It is published by the European Association for the Teaching of Academic Writing (EATAW).

-JAC is a forum for the interdisciplinary study of rhetoric, writing, culture, and politics.
-We publish four book-length issues per year, featuring articles, interviews, book reviews, and essay responses to previously published articles.
+JAC was a forum for the interdisciplinary study of rhetoric, writing, culture, and politics.
+It published four book-length issues per year, featuring articles, interviews, book reviews, and essay responses to previously published articles.
+Its archives are available through the University of North Texas Library.

 JBW is a publication of the Conference on Basic Writing.
 The Clearinghouse hosts the archives.